Felix45/portfolio/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to [Microverse](https://bit.ly/MicroverseTN) for giving me this project to work on and [Figma](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1), for using their design.

 ## 📝 License